docker/docs/docker-cloud/getting-started/deploy-app/11_service_stacks.md

 ## Service definitions in the stack file

-The services that you created in this tutorial form a stack with three services: the load-balancer, the web application and the redis cache.
+The services that you created in this tutorial form a stack with three services: the load-balancer, the web application, and the redis cache.

 Look at the file called `docker-cloud.yml` in your quickstart to see the stack file that defines the three services (lb, web, redis) you created in the